strathausen/culoare/README.markdown

 usage
 -----

-easy. just use strings like this:
+easy. just use strings like this

 ### basic